duncan532/duncanuffang.github.io/README.md

 ---

 ## 📖 About Me
-I am a **Software Developer** specializing in FastAPI, PostgreSQL, MongoDB, and API security.
-Passionate about building scalable and efficient backend solutions.
-I prioritize the security and reliability of every website or mobile app I work on, ensuring that each project achieves its desired impact.
+I am a **Software Developer** specializing in backend development with FastAPI, PostgreSQL, MongoDB, and API security.
+I’m passionate about building **scalable, efficient, and secure** backend solutions.
+Every project I work on prioritizes **security, reliability, and real-world impact**.

 ## 🚀 What I Do Best:
 - 🔹 **Fast, secure, and well-documented APIs**